 - Forgery protection.

-Question: Give some drawbacks of Object Relational Mapping in Django?
+21. Give some drawbacks of Object Relational Mapping in Django.

-Answer: We use the migration subcommand to tell the Django that we have made some changes in the Model database and it needs to update those.
+Answer: We use the migration subcommand to tell Django that we have made some changes in the Model database, and it needs to update those.

-Question: Why do we use the makemigration subcommand?
+23. Why do we use the makemigrations subcommand?

-Answer: By running the makemigration command we tell Django that we have made some changes in our models and we would like these to be stored as a migration.
+Answer: By running the makemigrations command, we tell Django that we have made some changes in our models, and we would like these to be stored as a migration.

 Answer: The session framework lets us store and retrieve arbitrary data on a pre-site-visitor basis.
-It stores data on the server-side and abstracts the sending and receiving of cookies.
+Moreover, it stores data on the server-side and abstracts the sending and receiving of cookies.

-Answer: We register our models at the admin.py file.
-To register the model we use the admin.site.register(model_name) command.
+Answer: We register our models in the admin.py file.
+To register the model, we use the admin.site.register(model_name) command.

 |django-admin startproject project_name||Creates a Django-based project.|